snarflakes/PiEthereumWallet/README.md

 In order to have a command or program run when the Pi boots, you can add it as a service.
 Once this is done, you can start/stop enable/disable from the linux prompt.
 Follow these instructions: (make sure you set USER: root for both copies) https://www.raspberrypi.org/documentation/linux/usage/systemd.md

+# For extra security in public places?
+Make these mods to your OS.

+Change your user logon to be a very strong 10 digit password with symbol/upper/lowercase letter/numbers.
+Also you can reduce the rate of incorrect authentication attempts with https://www.fail2ban.org/wiki/index.php/Main_Page